Pain.

 "The Zenith Seal?"
 Gareth muttered.

-He looked at the letter, then at Vane, who was trembling in the dirt, clutching his mother's cold hand.
+He looked at the letter, then at Vane, who was trembling in the dirt, clutching at the air toward his mother.

 "A Protected Admission?"
 Gareth sounded annoyed.
 Not guilty.
 Just annoyed.
 Like he had filed a form incorrectly.
 "Headmistress Evangeline's personal seal."